GTA Fellows Certificate Program

 To qualify for the GTA Fellows Certificate, the student will need to meet the following requirements:

 - Attend 5 seminars covering the basics of the course development cycle.
 These seminars will be offered at least once in the fall and once in the spring.
 These seminars represent the “core curriculum” of GTA.
-Participants will be required to answer reflection-oriented questions regarding each seminar topic.
+Participants are required to answer reflection-oriented questions regarding each seminar topic.
+These reflections will be available in eLearning.

 - Selecting Learning Outcomes